Gospel of Thomas

 The Gospel of Thomas does not have the formal organization of the four gospels.
 This lack of apparent order is often used as a complaint against this scripture.
 Nor does Thomas contain a retelling of Jesus’ life or public ministry.
 Some references are, at first glance, obscure.
 To its credit, Thomas includes a good body of the essential teachings of Jesus, as there are many sayings and parables well lent to the other four gospels.
 It does seem that Thomas has captured most of the main elements of Jesus’ teaching and thus deserves its place alongside the narrative gospels.

-In transcribing this scripture, Thomas seems to have written what Jesus said to him.
-He does not write a manuscript concerning miracles, and there is a sound reason for this.
+In transcribing this scripture, Thomas seems to have written what Jesus said to him and the other disciples.
+He does not write a manuscript concerning miracles, for instance, and there is a sound reason for this.
 The miracles and life of Jesus were already known to the disciples, and there does not seem a pressing need to retell these events.
 There is one area, however, where Thomas and the other disciples would have information unknown to the others—that would be to ask, what did Jesus say to you?

 The loose thread was to garner the full story of what Jesus spoke, to capture the essence of his teaching if you will.
 Also, they could not have a complete compilation of Jesus’ teachings.
 Jesus would take individuals aside and teach privately.
 We also know that the traveling groups changed their makeup of disciples, including women, and at other times might be men only.
 So the effort was to gain every word Jesus taught, thus the lack of emphasis on miracles, the exclusion of specific theologies later presented, and the retention of the purity of what Jesus spoke—such seems the Gospel of Thomas.